TV Entertainment Centers

 After

-Here the cyan LED channels are running and the fireplace is lit — the full effect in one frame.
-The black column floats off the white marble surround, the TV sits flush and seamless within the millwork, and the scale of the 21-foot room finally feels intentional rather than overwhelming.
+Here the cyan channels are running and the fireplace is lit.
+The full effect in one frame.
+The black column lifts off the white marble surround, the TV sits flush inside the millwork, and a 21-foot room feels deliberate instead of overwhelming.

 After: TV Entertainment Centers by AVP Construction JAX in Courtney Oaks, St. Augustine, FL